First Published: 4th October 2018

 Look and Learn also owns the rights to the annuals and other books associated with these magazines.
 A few characters L&L bought have subsequently been sold on.

-The Polystyle comics brands were owned by London and North Surrey Newspapers until the 1990s and at one point they held many TV Comic art assets.
-As an editor at Marvel UK in the 1990s, I negotiated the purchase of all publishing rights to the Doctor Who strips published in TV Comic, Countdown and Countdown and TV Action.
+Surviving Polystyle art assets and brands were once owned by London and North Surrey Newspapers, later later ARG (LNSN) Limited, until the 1990s.
+As an editor at Marvel UK in the early 1990s, I negotiated the purchase of all publishing rights from them to the Doctor Who strips published in TV Comic, Countdown and Countdown and TV Action.
 These rights are now held by Panini UK, who acquired them as part of their ownership of the assets of Marvel UK in the late 1990s.
 The paperwork for the purchase has been shared with Panini UK and Big Finish, and copies are also presumably held by BBC Worldwide.

 Read To Me (1977)